Welcome to Casa Montezuma Vacation Rental Home!

 The Pacific Ocean coastline of the peninsula features world-famous surf year-round.
 This includes the beaches of Mal Pais, Santa Teresa and Manzanillo.
 The area has also become famous for its nightlife and culturally diverse ambiance.
 There is a wide variety of gastronomic choices to explore and plenty of options for a refreshing beverage as the sun sets over the Pacific.

-The Nicoya Peninsula has been identified by Quest Network as one of the Blue Zones in the world; its people often live rich and happy lives well into their nineties and beyond.
+The Nicoya Peninsula has been identified by Quest Network as one of the Blue Zones in the world; its people often live rich and happy lives well into their nineties and sometimes even beyond.

 Local Montezuma attractions include tours to several nearby nature reserves, vehicle and sports gear rentals including bicycles, motorcyles, automobiles, and 4x4 vehicles, surfing, kayaking, scuba diving, sportfishing, yoga, horseback riding and much more to fill your vacation with adventure and fun!Click here to read more about Montezuma…